kuliba/Sokoban/swift-vortex/Sources/UI/FlowCore/README.md

 # Content-Flow-ChildFlow

-This document outlines how a `Flow` connects to `Content` and `ChildFlow`, the patterns enabling communication between them, and the task of creating ergonomic conveniences (factories) for generating `FlowEvent<Select, Never>`.
+This document outlines how a `Flow` connects to `Content` and `ChildFlow`, the patterns enabling communication between them, and the current state of ergonomic conveniences (factories) for generating `FlowEvent<Select, Never>`.

+---

 ## Overview